 What Do Clay Masks Actually Do for Your Skin?

-Clay masks aren’t just great for selfie opportunities on social media.
 Masks formulated with clay offer a wide range of skin benefits, including removing impurities and reducing the appearance of large pores.
 Benefits aside, clay masks are also incredibly easy to use.
-All you have to do is apply one to your face, allow it to sit there and, in most cases, harden, before rinsing off.
-The whole process usually takes under 20 minutes, which has us asking ourselves — or the experts, rather — how do clay masks actually work, and much do they really do for our skin?
+All you have to do is apply one to your face, sit back and relax as it hardens and rinse.
+The whole process usually takes fewer than 20 minutes.
+So how do clay masks actually work, and how much do they really do for your skin?
 Here’s everything you need to know.

-But before you start grouping all clay masks together, keep in mind that not all formulas are created equal.
-For starters, clay masks can feature different clays, or a variation of clays, which can offer different results due to their various compositions of minerals.
-Popular picks for skin care include kaolin and bentonite, though the list goes on and on.
-While the results of each clay mask out there can vary, there are a few clay mask benefits that remain universal.
+But before you start grouping all clay masks together, keep in mind that not all formulas are created equally.
+For starters, clay masks can feature different clays, or a variation of clays, which can offer different results due to their compositions of minerals.
+That said, there are a few clay mask benefits that remain universal.
+Check ’em out, ahead:

-Skin Benefit #1: They Can Help Draw Out Impurities
+Skin Benefit #1: Clay Masks Can Help Draw Out Impurities

 From pollution to dirt and grime, your skin comes in contact with quite a few aggressors on a daily basis.
-Daily cleansing can help eliminate these skin invaders but clay masks — used a few times per week — can up the ante and ensure a clean canvas.
+Daily cleansing can help eliminate these skin invaders, but clay masks — used a few times per week — can up the ante and ensure a clean canvas.
 Why is a clean canvas so important?
-Because when impurities, dirt and bacteria linger on the skin for too long, they can wreak havoc in the form of a dulled complexion or breakouts.
+Because when impurities, dirt and bacteria linger on the skin for too long, they can cause a dulled complexion or breakouts.
 Just be sure to follow with moisturizer to hydrate your skin post-mask.

-Skin Benefit #2: They Can Eliminate Excess Shine
+Skin Benefit #2: Clay Masks Can Eliminate Excess Shine

-One of the key components to skin care is moisturizing.
-Getting a healthy amount of moisture helps skin to remain supple and look healthy.
+One of the key components of skin care is moisturizing.
+Getting a healthy amount of moisture helps skin remain supple and look healthy.
 Yet some people may find their skin to be dry and itchy no matter how much moisturizer or lotion they lather on.
-You may not think of a clay mask as a product that can help strengthen your skin’s moisture barrier but some formulas in fact can, like the Vichy Mineral Pore Purifying Clay Mask.
-Not only does this clay mask include the dynamic duo of kaolin and bentonite clays, but it’s also formulated with Vichy Mineralizing Water, which can help to protect skin against external factors by strengthening its moisturizing barrier.
+You may not think of a clay mask as a product that can help strengthen your skin’s moisture barrier, but some formulas can, like the Vichy Mineral Pore Purifying Clay Mask.
+Not only does this clay mask include the dynamic duo of kaolin and bentonite clays, but it’s also formulated with Vichy Mineralizing Water, which can help protect skin against external factors by strengthening its moisturizing barrier.

-Nothing against expensive spa days (let’s face it: we all could use them on the reg), but part of the beauty of face masks in general is their ability to transform an otherwise mundane skin routine into an at-home spa day.
-Not just because they give you an excuse to kick up your feet while they get to work, but also because of their calming benefits.
-New York-based dermatologist Dr. Joshua Zeichner explains, “Clay has both skin calming and oil-absorbing properties, making it useful both for those with sensitive skin, as well as oily or acne-prone skin.”
-The next time you’re looking to wind down, grab a few chilled cucumber slices for your eyelids, smooth on a clay mask and enjoy the calming benefits all around!
+Part of the beauty of face masks in general is their ability to transform an otherwise mundane skin routine into an at-home spa day — which we can seriously use now that many spas are currently closed due to the COVID-19 pandemic.
+New York-based dermatologist and Skincare.come expert Dr. Joshua Zeichner explains, “Clay has both skin calming and oil-absorbing properties, making it useful both for those with sensitive skin, as well as oily or acne-prone skin.”
+The next time you’re looking to wind down, grab a few chilled cucumber slices for your eyelids, smooth on a clay mask and enjoy the calming benefits all around.

 How to Apply a Clay Mask

-If you’re of rookie status when it comes to using clay masks, there’s no need to be intimidated.
-The entire process of application and removal is incredibly easy.
-You can apply them any way you choose, either with a tool such as a makeup sponge or just by using your own fingers.
+If you’re a rookie when it comes to using clay masks, there’s no need to be intimidated.
+The entire process of application and removal is easy.
+You can apply them any way you choose, either with a tool such as a makeup sponge, mask brush or your own fingers.
 Make sure the clay mask is applied evenly across your face so all areas are targeted equally.
-Lather some on to your neck, too, just to make sure it’s getting its fair share of care.
+Spread some across your neck, too, to make sure it’s getting its fair share of care.
 Then, just sit back, maybe grab a glass of wine or a book, and let the formula get to work.

 When to Use a Clay Mask

-Face masks in general have boomed in popularity.
-That means that there’s more of a variety out there, each requiring a different method of use and even a different time to be used.
-Some masks are meant to be worn while you snooze while others you can wear during the day.
+Some skin-care masks are meant to be worn while you snooze, while others you can wear during the day.
 Clay masks can generally be worn any time you’d like but only for a limited amount of time.
-Wearing a clay mask for too long by going past the recommended time may dry out your skin.
-Give the packaging’s directions a look-over to see what the suggested time is — we’re sure it’s more than enough to finish that glass of wine.
+Wearing a clay mask for too long may dry out your skin.
+Look at the directions on the package to see what the suggested time is — we’re sure it’s more than enough to finish that glass of wine.

 How to Remove a Clay Mask

 Clay masks are just as easy to take off as they are to put on.
 Because most masks harden from their original state, removing them is not difficult.
 Simply wash the mask off with lukewarm water, either in the shower or with a non-abrasive towel.
-Feel free to polish your skin off with a cleanser and remember, give your face one more layer of moisturizer to help lock in any lost moisture.
+Feel free to polish your skin off with a cleanser and remember to give your face one more layer of moisturizer to help lock any moisture.

 Know that no matter what the reason you’re checking out clay masks may be, there’s a clay mask out there for you.
-Here are a few of our picks of the best clay masks to get you to dive in.
+Here are a few of our picks of the best clay masks.

 Looking for a clay mask that not only gets rid of surface impurities but also makeup and dead skin buildup as well?
 Then look no further than the SkinCeuticals Clarifying Clay Masque.
 This formula includes botanicals such as aloe and chamomile and has a hydroxy-acid blend.
-Keep in mind, this mask doesn’t harden like others, so set the timer for about 10-15 minutes and then wash off.
+Note that this mask doesn’t harden like others, so set the timer for about 10-15 minutes and then wash off.

-The La Roche-Posay Effaclar Shine Control Clay Mask contains gentle clay which helps to lift dust and other pollutants from your pores.
+The La Roche-Posay Effaclar Shine Control Clay Mask contains kaolin clay, which helps to lift dust and other pollutants from your pores.
 It also helps to eliminate any excess sebum, keeping your skin from looking too greasy.